russross/blackfriday/mmark2rfc.md

         {#fig:id type="ascii-art"}
         ![](/path/to/art.txt "Optional title")

-    For v2 this presents difficulties as there is no way to display any of this.
-The v2 renderer will output a warning and not output anything in this case.
+    For v2 this presents difficulties as there is no way to display any of this, see (#images-in-v2) for a treatment on how to deal with that.

-*   Grouping artworks and code blocks into figures.
-Scholary markdown has a neat syntax for this.
+*   To group artworks and code blocks into figures, we need an extra syntax element.
+    [Scholary markdown] has a neat syntax
+    for this.
 It uses a special section syntax and all images in that section become subfigures of a larger figure.
 Disadvantage of this syntax is that it can not be used in lists.
-Hence we propose a quote like solution, just as asides and notes, but for figures:
+Hence we we a quote like solution, just as asides and notes, but for figures: we prefix the entire paragraph with 'F> ' .

     Basic usage: